Skip to content

 Menopause in the Workplace: Challenges and Implications

-The impact of menopause on some women's professional lives can be disruptive.
-Persistent symptoms such as hot flashes and sleep disturbances can impact concentration and productivity, apart from the previously stated cognitive challenges, leading to decreased job performance, increased absenteeism and presenteeism.
-Moreover, mood swings and irritability may strain interpersonal relationships and contribute to workplace tension.
-Women navigating menopause may also face stigma, misconceptions, and a lack of awareness among colleagues and managers.
-This can create an environment where women feel uncomfortable discussing their experiences or seeking support, further exacerbating their challenges.
+Menopause symptoms can affect concentration and productivity, leading to decreased job performance and increased absenteeism.
+Presenteeism, continuing to work although unwell, may also be an issue.
+Additionally, mood swings and irritability may strain interpersonal relationships and contribute to workplace tension.
+Women navigating menopause may also face stigma, misconceptions, and a lack of awareness among colleagues and managers, creating an environment where they feel uncomfortable discussing their experiences or seeking support.

 Supporting Colleagues Through Menopause